MJoseph1234/makeshift/docs/templates.md

    Twilight Tides
 ```

 Great!
 Now let's pick some spooky-sounding monsters that could get plugged in here.
-We'll add a new entry for `monster` with a couple options below it:
+We'll add a new definition for `monster` with a couple options below it:
 ```
 beach
    The {monster} Bay